fkeruzore/halox/CONTRIBUTING.md

 All checks must pass before a PR can be merged.

 ## Getting Help
 - **Issues**: Report bugs or request features via GitHub Issues
 - **Discussions**: Ask questions in GitHub Discussions
 - **Documentation**: Refer to the built documentation and example notebooks

 ## Development Best Practices
 - Write clear code
-- Comment often
+- Comment a lot
 - Test thoroughly
-- Follow the existing code patterns and conventions
+- Follow existing code patterns and conventions
-- Please avoid having AI agents implement unit tests for new features; they are meant to be a human-maintained safety net.
+- Please avoid having AI agents implement unit tests for new features; they are meant to be a human-maintained safety net ensuring accuracy.

 Thank you for your help!